dryman/hadoop-fieldformat/README.md

 0. `FieldWritable` Working implementation with tests.
 It captures failure aggresively, but the performance need to be enhanced.
 1. `FieldInputFormat` Ok implementation but not tests yet.
 2. `FieldRecordReader` Same as above.
-3. Follow maven dirtory structure
+3. Follow maven diretory structure
 2. Optimize FieldWritable construction (now it's 6 times slower than Text)
   * It's now as fast as Text, but there's no possible error check
   * The class interface is vague and confusing.
 Need to find some way to fix it